 Welcome to my home page

-My research interests are in the evolution of natural pathogen populations, which I study through comparative analysis of genomes within and between species.
-My research activity focuses on the analysis of bacterial pathogen populations, but I also work on viruses and non-pathogenic species.
-Motivating themes in my work are understanding the inheritance of virulence and the effects of transmission, natural selection and recombination in shaping pathogen diversity.
-I am investigating the evolution of pathogen populations from the colonization of individual hosts and transmission between hosts, through to the whole-species and phylogenetics levels.
+My research interests are in the genetic risk of infectious disease and the evolution of pathogen populations, which I study through comparative genome analysis.
+My research activity focuses on the analysis of bacterial diseases and populations, but I also work on viruses and non-pathogenic microorganisms.
+Motivating themes in my work are understanding the inheritance of virulence and susceptibility and the effects of transmission, natural selection and recombination in shaping pathogen diversity.
+I have investigated the evolution of pathogen populations from the colonization of individual hosts and transmission between hosts, through to the whole-species and phylogenetics levels.

 You can find further details of my research interests, lab members, publications and CV on this website.
 Please contact me if you have any comments or questions about the website or my research.
 You can download my software for genomic analysis here.